Kaysims/Grip-Club/README.md

 </details><br />

 2. Google dev tools flagged "Display images with incorrect aspect ratio" this was concerning the images on the Classes page.
 My understanding was that I could add a width and height to the HTML page instead of the CSS and this would fix the error.
-I found that this was not an option for this project as it affected the responsiveness of the images.
+This was not an option for this project as it affected the responsiveness of the images.
 The second option was to use an image CDN, which should help with optimising, transforming and delivery of images.
 I will look into how to use CDN in the future.

 <details><summary><b>Aspect-ratio Images Unfixed Bug</b></summary>